eliabntt/GRADE_data/README.md

 For each download we provide the link and a brief description.

-### Training/validation data --- COCO and YOLO formats
+### Training/validation data, COCO and YOLO formats, people segmentation/detection tasks
 1. TUM RGBD walking sequences labelled [yolo](https://keeper.mpdl.mpg.de/f/5346f793e0c7402a957c/) and [mrcnn](https://keeper.mpdl.mpg.de/f/240fce3f4ca24dc4a1f4/) formats.
    To keep things simple in `mrcnn` you have a `val2017` with all the images and a `annotations/instances_val2017.json` with all the annotations in COCO format.
 Thus, you can simply use a coco loader with this json/folder to load the data.
    The `yolo` simply contains the `images` and `labels` folder.